Stephen Adly Guirgis: Writing

-His play The Last Days of Judas Iscariot was produced Off-Broadway by LAByrinth in collaboration with The Public Theater in 2005, and was named one of the year's "10 best" plays by Time magazine and Entertainment Weekly.
+His play The Last Days of Judas Iscariot was produced Off-Broadway by LAByrinth at The Public Theatre in 2005 and was directed by Philip Seymour Hoffman, and was named one of the year's "10 best" plays by Time magazine and Entertainment Weekly.
+The play completed a critically acclaimed run in London at the Almeida Theater on May 10, 2008.

 His one-act play, Dominica The Fat Ugly Ho, was directed by Adam Rapp as part of the 2006 E.S.T.
 Marathon.

-In Film, Stephen has contributed to the work of Halle Berry.
+The Little Flower of East Orange, starring Ellen Burstyn and directed by Philip Seymour Hoffman, was produced Off-Broadway by the LAByrinth Theater Company at The Public Theater, opening on April 6, 2008, and closing on May 4, 2008.
+The play was developed at the Manhattan Theatre Club's "6 @ 7" series.